-Summing up all the above, in this article we covered several approaches of organizing a search on a Drupal site.
+Summing up all the above, in this article, we covered several approaches to organizing a search on a Drupal site.

 Anyway, Crawler Search Engine may be another good and cheap solution that can reduce a database server load.

-For the websites with a lot of content and visitors we can implement an external search backends.
+For the websites with a lot of content and visitors, we can implement an external search backend.
 Although search engines may be difficult to deploy if your website is hosted on standard shared PHP/MySQL, this problem can be solved with external web hosts.